TomasHubelbauer/html-responsive-table/readme.md

 second, because removing third (which fits but has lower weight) will make enough room to fit second again.
 So we need to do an extra / a better pass to include this check.

+See if there is a way to instead of iterating all the possible viewport sizes derive the exact breakpoint values numerically.
+Some sort of a dynamic programming exercise or something.
+We don't need the exact values because the layout engine will round them up to an integer anyway, but we should still pursue this, because it will allow us to get rid of the iteration and only enumerate the actual change points.